‘Dancing’ Bear Project

 Milestones:

-• With cooperation from Government officials, and the help of our partner organizations International Animal Rescue, One Voice, Free The Bears, and others Wildlife SOS has been able to rescue and rehabilitate over 620 dancing bears.
+• With cooperation from government officials, and the help of our partner organisations International Animal Rescue, One Voice, Free The Bears, and others, Wildlife SOS has been able to rescue and rehabilitate as many as 628 ‘dancing’ bears.

-• In all, 628 bears had been taken off the streets across India and given a home in four large natural sanctuaries across India.
-As an extension of the project, Wildlife SOS provided alternative livelihood to the impoverished Kalandar community that was solely dependent on the bears for survival.
-Wildlife SOS has helped provide education to over 5000 kalandar children and over 3000 families are no longer dependent on illegal wildlife crime to sustain themselves and instead have humane and alternative livelihoods to support their families.
+• The 628 bears taken off the streets across India were given a home in four large natural facilities in the country.
+As an extension of the project, Wildlife SOS also provided alternative livelihood to the impoverished Kalandar community that was solely dependent on the bears for survival.
+Wildlife SOS has helped provide education to over 17,000 Kalandar children.
+Over 5,000 Kalandar families are no longer dependent on illegal wildlife crime to sustain themselves and instead have humane and alternative livelihoods to support their families.

 Timeline:

-• 1996 – Geeta & Kartick begin their time with the Kalandar community to understand their needs and map alternate paths for the animals and the community’s future.
+• 1996 – Geeta and Kartick begin their time with the Kalandar community to understand their needs and map alternate paths for the animals and the community’s future.

 • 2002 – Establishing Agra Bear Rescue Facility , the world’s largest sloth bear rescue facility for the purpose of providing long term care to the bears rescued from cruelty.

-• 2005 – Establishment of the Bannerghatta Bear Rescue Centre in Karnataka.
+• 2005 – Establishment of the Bannerughatta Bear Rescue Centre in Karnataka.

-• 2009 – Raju, the Last ‘dancing bear’ surrendered by his Kalandar masters.
+• 2009 – Raju (Adit), the last ‘dancing’ bear, was surrendered by his Kalandar masters.

 • 2008 – Van Vihar Bear Rescue Facility established in central India, in Madhya Pradesh.

-• 2014 – Purulia Bear Rescue Centre established in eastern India, in West Bengal.
+• 2014 – West Bengal Bear Rescue Centre established in eastern India, in West Bengal.

 White papers, publications, or research: 3 compendiums of research published by Wildlife SOS.